Jesewe/anti-cheat/README.md

 - **Process Monitoring**: Continuously scans for the `cs2.exe` process.
 - **Module Scanning**: Detects unauthorized DLLs or modules loaded into the target process.
 - **Memory Integrity Checks**: Monitors memory usage for anomalies or suspicious modifications.
+- **Deeper Memory Scans**: Searches for specific patterns or unauthorized code injections in memory regions.
 - **Logging**: Logs all events, including detections, warnings, and errors, to a file (`anti_cheat.log`).
 - **Signature-Based Detection**: Uses SHA-256 hashes to identify known cheat files.
+- **Email Alerts**: Sends real-time email notifications when a cheat module is detected.
+- **Process Whitelisting**: Allows certain processes to be excluded from scans to avoid false positives.

 ---